WallStreetMojo

 VBA for Next Loop Step 3

-Step 4: The reason why we had given Serial_Number in the CELLS property because we cannot specify the hardcore number for row reference here.
-Every time loop runs, I want to insert the new serial number in the new cell, not in the same cell.
+Step 4: We had given Serial_Number in the CELLS property because we cannot specify the hardcore number for row reference here.
+Every time loop runs, we want to insert the new serial number in the new cell, not in the same cell.

-Step 5: Run the code line by line by pressing the F8 key.
+Step 5: Run the code by pressing the F8 key.

 VBA for Next Step 4